MacarenaCarreno/vision_machineLearning_macarena/README.md

 Image Recognition APP.
 The user shows an element to the camera, the APP predicts the object, press the botton Save and the data will show in predictions.

-## Technologies

-NodeJS, Express, PostgreSQL, TensorFlow.js, Coco-SSD,Redux, React, Materialize CSS
+* Technologies: NodeJS, Express, PostgreSQL, TensorFlow.js, Coco-SSD,Redux, React, Materialize CSS

-## Developed in: 3 Days - 2019
+* Developed in: 3 Days - 2019

-Team: [Grace Hopper Project] > Macarena Carreno
+* Team: [Grace Hopper Project] > Macarena Carreno

 ## Start